jreiberkyle/tiny-traffic-cone-freecad/README.md

 # Tiny Traffic Cone

-A 3d-printable snap-together 1/10 scale model of a traffic cone.

 The traffic cone is a powerful symbol.
 It represents boundaries, safety, and caution.
 In the chaotic fullness of life, may we all have access to these protections.
 In the porousness of that which transcends the bounds of life, may we all be conscious about the ways we perceive and actualize separation.

+This is a 3d-printable snap-together 1/10 scale model of a traffic cone.
 The printed cone is approximately 71mm tall, 36mm x 36mm wide, and weighs 4g.

 <img src=".github/images/cones_sm.jpeg" width="400"/>